Chren/OpenCartRestApi/README.md

 ## Requirements

-Compatible with Opencart 2.0.3.1, may also compatible with other versions(not test yet).
+- Compatible with Opencart 2.0.3.1, may also compatible with other versions(not test yet).
+- mcrypt

 ## Support Apis